ItsKYu/EECE5666_SP2021/README.md

 --Hardware and Software for Data Collection--
 A Google Pixel 3XL phone was used as a microphone with the Audio Recorder free app from the Google Play Store.
 Link to the app and app support are no longer available.
-MATLAB deep-learning and VAD toolbox used for analysis.
+MATLAB deep-learning and VAD toolboxes used for analysis.
 MATLAB filtering commands and techniques used for analysis.